K-JC/drf-foodies-api/README.md

 # Testing Admin Panel
 ![Admin](frontend/src/assets/admin-panel.png)
-* Login to admin panel to make sure all new accounts were showing on the admin panel.
+* Login to admin panel to make sure all accounts were showing on the admin panel, which showed me that everything was connected.

 # Testing Back End
 ![Back-End](frontend/src/assets/sign-up-data-form.png)
-* Check to see if an account was showing on the back end which it was.
+* Check to see if an account was showing on the back end which it was, which showed me everything was connected as it should be.

-# Testing in React
+# Tests
+* Tests passed for react in terminal
+* Tests passed for P8P
 ![P8P-Test](frontend/src/assets/pass-test.png)
-* Tests pass for react in terminal and in P8P
 ![P8P-Test](frontend/src/assets/p8p-test.png)